-On February 28, 1999, the Company signed a definitive agreement with the SPAR Group to merge in a stock transaction involving the issuance of approximately 12.3 million of PIA stock to the shareholders of the SPAR Group.
+On February 28, 1999, the Company signed a definitive agreement with the SPAR Group to merge in a stock transaction involving the issuance of PIA stock to the shareholders of the SPAR Group.
 The transaction is subject to shareholder and regulatory approval.
-After the merger, SPAR Group shareholders will own approximately 69% of PIA Common Stock.
-The Companies expect to complete the transaction by May 1999.
+After the merger, SPAR Group shareholders will control PIA.
+The merger agreement currently requires the closing to occur by June 30, 1999.